MicrosoftDocs/power-pages-docs/power-pages-docs/configure/editing-sites.md

 ## Components added in design studio

-The new Power Pages design studio has new capabilities that aren't available in the Power Apps portal Studio.
-If you customize a site in the Power Pages design studio and open the site in Power Apps portal Studio, the following components won't be configurable:
+Power Pages design studio has new capabilities that aren't available in the Power Apps portals Studio.
+If you customize a site in the Power Pages design studio and open the site in Power Apps portals Studio, the following components won't be configurable:

 - [Videos](../getting-started/add-video.md)
 - [Buttons](../getting-started/add-button.md)